SESSION 3 For S1 Pupils

 - Break-up into teams and have each team make a list of screen-free activities they will do and ways to support each other during the challenge.
 Encourage teams to do some of the fun screen-free activities together.

-- Break-up into groups and ask the young people to design a leaflet on: young people & too much screen time.
+- Break-up into groups and ask the young people to design a leaflet on encouraging young people too spend less time on screens.
 What information and images would they have in a leaflet.
-Share with the rest of the class
+Share with the rest of the class.

 - Over the next few days, remind pupils that the screen-free challenge is their chance to do some of the fun screen-free activities they would like to do.